ovvio-io/ovvio2/README.md

 have live reload functionality.
 For live reload, simply run `debug-server.ts` instead of `run-server.ts`.
 If follows an identical arguments pattern except it also has live reload built in.

+### Starting Fresh

+Since Ovvio is designed to resist data loss using automatic replication, it's a bit tricky to clean all data and start fresh.
+To do so, perform the following
+steps:

+1. Stop the server.
+Also stop all running replicas if you have any.

+2. In any non-incognito window you have open, open the developer tools, go to the _Application_ tab > _Storage_ and click the _Clear site data_ button.

+3. Close all browser windows including incognito tabs.

+4. Clear all contents in the data directories of any servers/replicas you have running (the -d flag to the server).

 ## Admin CLI